Do I need to have an appointment?

 What should I do if I have an emergency?

 During office hours our doctors and staff will be available to provide emergency services to a critically ill patient.
-It would be helpful if you could call on your way so Dr. Fearon can be notified if she is on a house call.
+It would be helpful if you could call on your way so the doctors can be ready.
 There are also emergency veterinary clinics in the area open 24 hours a day, 7 days a week.
 Take the time to look at this list and become familiar with the clinic closest to your home.

 Shoreline Veterinary Referral and Emergency Center